KQM-git/TCL/characters/anemo/jean.md

 * You cannot move Jean but you can move the camera to change where you are aiming with the blade.
 * To be able to lift an enemy, Jean's level cannot be more than 20 levels below the enemy's level.
 * Fall damage for the hold variant can vary somewhat arbitrarily, as enemies held in **Gale Blade** will not be held completely still.
+* If **Gale Blade** \(E\) is held while looking down on falling enemies, they can take fall damage before being launched up again for a second instance of fall damage.

 | Type | Talent 6% |
 | :--- | :--- |